awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

     --query "Reservations[*].Instances[*].InstanceId"
 ```

-## Determining whether Amazon EC2 interrupted a Spot Instance<a name="BidEvictedEvent"></a>
+## Determine whether Amazon EC2 interrupted a Spot Instance<a name="BidEvictedEvent"></a>

 If a Spot Instance is stopped, hibernated, or terminated, you can use CloudTrail to see whether Amazon EC2 interrupted the Spot Instance\.
 In CloudTrail, the event name `BidEvictedEvent` indicates that Amazon EC2 interrupted the Spot Instance\.
-For more information about using CloudTrail, see [Logging Amazon EC2 and Amazon EBS API calls with AWS CloudTrail](monitor-with-cloudtrail.md)\.
+For more information about using CloudTrail, see [Log Amazon EC2 and Amazon EBS API calls with AWS CloudTrail](monitor-with-cloudtrail.md)\.

 ## Billing for interrupted Spot Instances<a name="billing-for-interrupted-spot-instances"></a>